Maddog241/rua/syntax.md

 unop ::= '-' | not  | #
 ```

-Eliminate left recursions and get the following production rules
+Eliminate left recursions and get the following productions and utility rules.

 ### Productions